-DXF File Preparation Guide
+DXF File Preparation Guide for CNC Machining and Laser Cutting

 Preparing a DXF (Drawing Exchange Format) file is an essential step in CNC machining, bridging design and manufacturing by providing precise, vector-based blueprints for processes like laser cutting, milling, and engraving.
 By ensuring proper scaling, clean geometry, and organized layers, DXF files enable efficient toolpath generation, minimize errors, and support versatile applications across industries such as metal fabrication, architectural design, and prototyping.